droglenc/NCMTH107/resources/Syllabus-Current.md

 ## Assistance

 <img class="img-right" src="../img/help.jpg">
-A variety of opportunities for out-of-class assistance and in-class accomodations are provided.
+A variety of opportunities for out-of-class assistance and in-class accommodations are provided.
 Please read about these opportunities below and use them throughout the semester as appropriate.[^help]

-* *Never apologise for asking for what you need, if you don't ask - the answer will always be no.* - Rachel Wolchin
+* *Never apologize for asking for what you need, if you don't ask - the answer will always be no.* - Rachel Wolchin
 * *Asking for other's guidance helps you see what you may not be able to see.
 It's always important to check your ego and ask for help.* - Ken Blanchard
 * *The only mistake you can make is not asking for help.* - Sandeep Jauhar
 * *You don't have to do it all by yourself.* - Elizabeth Dehn